Try It Yourself

 }

 You see the same headers and a body (in JSON) that can hold data in its elements.
-According to your goal you can use any of this data to your advantage.
+Depending on your purpose, you can use any of this data to your advantage.

 Flow Manager